-Brian Head Resort & Spa (1 night): A mountainside hotel with views of pristine alpine forests. (pool, spa)
+The Grand Lodge at Brian Head (1 night): A mountainside hotel with views of pristine alpine forests. (pool, spa)

 The Lodge at Bryce Canyon (2 nights): Listed on the National Register of Historic Places, this simple park lodge is mere steps from the canyon's edge.

-Desert Pearl Inn (2 nights): This welcoming riverside lodge has views of the stunning red cliffs of Zion. (pool)
+Desert Pearl Inn (2 nights): Guest rooms at this welcoming riverside lodge have balconies overlooking the stunning red cliffs of Zion. (pool)

 Every Backroads trip is designed to appeal to a wide variety of

 interests and fitness levels.
 We know your pace may vary from one

 day to the next-and your traveling companion's may differ somewhat